-- 1. For sustainable investments only: A PAI policy based directly on the indicators in Table 1 of Annex I and all relevant indicators in Tables 2 and 3. - 2.
-For all investments in the financial product: The framework of the SPICE analysis, which considers all the issues covered by all the indicators of adverse impacts on sustainability factors, with the ability to use them to feed into the analysis.
+- 1. Solely for sustainable investments: a PAI policy based directly on the indicators in Table 1 of Annex I and all relevant indicators in Tables 2 and 3. - 2.
+For all investments in the financial product: The framework of the SPICE analysis considers all the issues covered by all the indicators of adverse impacts on sustainability factors, with the ability to use them to feed into the analysis.